Gr3gorywolf/NeonRom3r/README.md

 <br>
 <br>
 <br>
-<br><b>Multiple console sections:</b><br>This app have arround 8 console roms sections that have each arround 1000 roms and the roms info are downloaded from <a href='https://github.com/Gr3gorywolf/getromdownload'>Here</a> that contains a formatted text files that contains the scrapped information from emulator.games superrscrapper
+<br><b>Multiple console sections:</b><br>This app have arround 8 console roms sections that have each arround 1000 roms and the roms info are downloaded from <a href='https://github.com/Gr3gorywolf/getromdownload'>Here</a> that contains a formatted text files that contains the scrapped information from emulator.games using the core of <a href='https://github.com/Gr3gorywolf/EmulatorGamesSuperscrapper'>EmulatorGamesSuperscrapper</a>
 <br>
 <br>
 <br>&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;<img src='https://gr3gorywolf.github.io/NeonRom3r/sidemenu.jpeg' style='margin-left:25%'/><br>